mallocator/gulp-international/readme.md

 Maybe I'll implement these one day, maybe not.

  * Replace links to standard versions with internationalized versions (can probably also just be done with using tokens for imports)
- * Extract non code strings from source and list them as still missing translations
+ * Extract non code strings from source and list them as still missing translations (difficult to doif this should work for any type of source file
- * Warn about unused translation strings
+ * Warn about unused translation strings (probably easy to do, but not sure if it's worth the effort)
  * Make translations available as environment variables in jade/js/coffeescript/etc. (although you can already replace strings anywhere)
  * Support streams... although that seems like a pain to implement
  * Support printing of token trees if they are nested (as a json object that can e.g. be parsed by another script... although at this